The Klansman: Reception

 Vincent Canby of The New York Times called it "a thoroughly clumsy adaptation of William Bradford Huie's novel", adding that the filmmakers "effectively defuse the very real drama by so lovingly depicting the horrors that one comes to suspect their motives.
 As the movie progresses, the events come to seem less and less urgent and particular to a specific time and place, and more and more like the automatic responses to the demands of cheap, easy melodrama."
 Arthur D. Murphy of Variety declared it "a perfect example of screen trash that almost invites derision ...
 There's not a shred of quality, dignity, relevance or impact in this yahoo-oriented bunk".
 Gene Siskel of the Chicago Tribune gave the film one star out of four and called it "a tawdry rip-off of a half-dozen films: In the Heat of the Night, The Liberation of L.B.
 Jones, tick ... tick ... tick ... what's amazing about this drivel is that Lee Marvin and Richard Burton lent their talents to it.
-They must have been offered a very sweet deal, because The Klansman is pure ? [sic]".
+They must have been offered a very sweet deal, because The Klansman is pure demagogery".
 Charles Champlin of the Los Angeles Times slammed the film as "one of those sleazy, exploitative, incompetent pieces of motion picture waste which makes you suddenly unsure that film reviewing is a fit occupation for a grown man ...
 If any frame of the film carried a convincing sense of the real tensions, fears, hatreds and tempers of the rural American South you might be able to forgive some of the rest.
 But the acting is so amateurish in the lesser roles as to be comical and the dialogue in the major roles is unplayable."
 Gary Arnold of The Washington Post called it "the sort of film that raises only academic questions.
 Could the original source, a novel by William Bradford Huie, have been as terrible as the movie?
 Probably not, but it must have given the screenwriters, Millard Kaufman and Sam Fuller, a few ugly situations to kick around, like a castration and a pair of interracial rapes and a shootout with the Ku Klux Klan, and they've proceeded to kick them around like champion Hollywood hacks, leaning hard on the exploitation elements and reducing characterization and social analysis, if there were any, to a bare minimum".

 Alexander, Young and Burton were meant to make a film with Robert Mitchum and Charlotte Rampling called Jackpot but it was never finished.